-Candidates are not permitted calculators in the Mathematics for Earth Sciences and Materials examination.
+Candidates are not permitted calculators in the Mathematics for Materials examination.
 SMP tables are provided in all Preliminary examinations.

-19.3 Examiners
+18.3 Examiners

 The examiners for Prelims (known as Moderators) are appointed on an annual basis and are distinct from those that examine Parts I and II in the Final Honours School.
-The Chair of Moderators for 2013-14 is Dr Jonathan Yates.
+The Moderators in the Department of Materials for 2014-15 are as follows: